Global Hospitality Management

 - The College cannot guarantee co-op employment.
 All co-op students are required to conduct an independent co-op job search in addition to the supports and services provided by the Department of Co-op Education.

 - Students are responsible for their own transportation and associated costs to complete work term requirements.
 Work locations may not always be readily accessible by public transportation.

 - In order to participate in a WIL experience/Co-op work term, students must be legally eligible to work in Canada.

 - Students who are not eligible for co-op or who do not secure a co-op work term by the start of the work term semester will be required to enroll in the 15 credit course "Career Management in Canada" (GCM8000).
-GCM8000 is a co-op alternative course that involves guided activities involving approximately 3 hours of time per week and additional project work.
+GCM8000 is a co-op alternative course that involves guided activities involving approximately 2 hours of coaching and advising time per week and additional project work.